gradle/gradle/design-docs/publication-model.md

 In this step, the meta-data file generation for a publication is moved out of the `publish` tasks and into a separate task.

 1. Add `GenerateIvyFile` task type.
-Takes a `IvyDependencyDescriptor` as input and generates an `ivy.xml` from this.
+Takes a `IvyModuleDescriptor` as input and generates an `ivy.xml` from this.
 2. The `ivy-publish` task adds a rule to define a `generate${publication}MetaData` task for each publication of type `IvyPublication` added to the publications container.
 3. Add `GeneratePomFile` task type.
 Takes a `Pom` as input and generated a `pom.xml` from this.